DWL-stu/PINGPONG/README.md

 ## Usage
    1.set the payload options you want at 'settings'
-   2.make payloads at 'payloads', using surrent settings
+   2.make payloads at 'payloads', using current settings
    3.start a handler(listener)
-   4.get a PINGPONG session
-   5.control the host with PINGPONG!
+   4.get a PINGPONG session when the payload is executed 5.control the host with PINGPONG!